ccmtmp/android-flexible-webview/README.md

 Other classes will bring you a deep look on other WebView features.

-If any issues when using this libray, can try to take a look on debug log using logcat tag: `FlexibleWebView`.
+If any issues when using this libray, try to check debug log using logcat tag: `FlexibleWebView`.